jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Fort Eben-Emael was symbolic of the entire Allied battle plan.
 The French built bunkers that were far larger, the biggest called the Maginot Line, and none of them prevented invasion.
 Instead of landing on them like in Eben-Emael, the Germans drove around them, and faced surprised and disorganized Allied soldiers and officers trained for the long timelines and mass-assaults of World War I.

 For the Allied societies and militaries, suddenly facing reality was a complete mental shock.
 The people wanted peace, their militaries were sure repeating their defensive tactics would bring it.
 Yet, the German Blitzkrieg burst through the shocked Allied lines using their motorized movement to surround confused Allied armies from all directions.
-Cut off from their supply and communiction lines the Allied units had to surrender.
-In six weeks the Blitzkrieg did what four years of horrendously bloody warfare in World War I couldn't, and conquered most of Western Europe.
+Cut off from their supply and communication lines the Allied units had to surrender.
+In six weeks the Blitzkrieg did what four years of horrendously bloody war couldn't, and conquered most of Western Europe.

 One French officer summed up the trauma with a postcard.
 It was addressed to the country's leader and found on his body, "I am killing myself Mr. President to let you know that all my men were brave, but one cannot send men to fight tanks with rifles."